Development Workflow

 Faster Linting

-• Run full pre-commit run --all-files before pushing
+• Run full pixi run pre-commit before pushing to ensure all checks pass

 Editor Integration